Ovenbird: Taxonomy

-Before the recent genetic studies were carried out, the waterthrushes were also included in Seiurus; these are now treated separately in the genus Parkesia as they are not very closely related to the ovenbird.
+The ovenbird it is genetically distinct and occupies a basal in the family Parulidae.
+Before the genetic studies, the waterthrushes were also included in Seiurus but are now placed in a separate genus Parkesia as they are not closely related to the ovenbird.

-The species name aurocapilla is a noun phrase, so the original spelling is retained, not changed according to the gender of the genus name; Linnaeus originally named it Motacilla aurocapilla, and the ending is not changed to -us as commonly cited in the past.
-Etymologically aurocapilla comes from Latin and means "golden haired" and Seiurus is from Ancient Greek seiō, "to shake", and oura, "tail".

 Description

 Ovenbirds are large wood warblers and may sometimes be confused by the untrained for a thrush.
 Adults measure 11–16 cm long and span 19–26 cm across the wings.
 They weigh 19 g on average, with a range of 14–28.8 g.
 Among standard measurements, the wing chord is 6.8 to 8.3 cm, the tail is 5 to 5.8 cm, the bill is 1.1 to 1.3 cm and the tarsus is 2 to 2.3 cm.
 They tend to be heavier in winter and particularly at the start of their migration.
 They have olive-brown upperparts and white underparts heavily streaked with black; the flanks have an olive hue.
 A white ring surrounds the eyes, and a black stripe runs below the cheek.
 They have a line of orange feathers with olive-green tips running along the top of their head, bordered on each side with blackish-brown.
 The orange feathers can be erected to form a small crest.
 The eyes and the upper part of the thin pointed beak are dark, while the lower beak is horn-colored and the legs and feet are pinkish.

 Males and females look alike.
 Immature birds have tawny fringes to the tertiary remiges and sometimes buff-tipped outer primary wing coverts.
 Most conspicuously, the olive-green tips of the crown feathers, which are hardly visible in adult birds, are far larger in extent in immatures and cover the orange crown-stripe almost or completely.